Factions (Divergent)

-In the Divergent book trilogy and film series, factions are societal divisions that classify citizens based on their aptitudes and values.
-The factions are Dauntless (the brave), Amity (the kind), Erudite (the intelligent), Abnegation (the selfless), and Candor (the honest).
-On an appointed day every year, 16-year-olds select the faction to which they will devote the rest of their lives after they take a placement test.
+In the Divergent book trilogy and film series, factions are societal divisions in a post-apocalyptic Chicago that classify citizens based on their aptitudes and values.
+The factions are Dauntless, Amity, Erudite, Abnegation, and Candor.
+Each faction was formed under the belief that one of its dedications will fix all the world's problems.
+On an appointed day every year, 16-year-olds select the faction to which they will devote the rest of their lives after they take a placement test by dropping their own blood into a substance.